AlmonzoRhoden/code-refactor/README.md

 <h2> Description </h2>

-Did changes to both HTML and CSS files to either fix errors, improve website, or remove redundant code to make it cleaner.
-Also, added comments within code of what changes were done in both Html and CSS.
+Did changes to both the HTML and CSS files to an existing website either to fix errors, improve website, or remove redundant code to make it cleaner.
+Also, added comments within code of what changes were done in both HTML and CSS.

 List of Html changes done below:
  * Added favicon image